TeamHG-Memex/agnostic/docs/design.rst

 .. note::

-    You can nest directories as deeply as you want, in case you want more fine- grained finer subgroups.
+    You can nest directories as deeply as you want, in case you want more fine-grained subgroups.

 The beauty of this simple arrangement is that Agnostic will automatically sort migrations into the correct order: scripts for version 1.0.1 run before scripts